wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmware-to-azure.md

 4. In **Name**, enter a friendly name to identify the vault.

 5. In **Region**, select the geographic region for the vault.
-To check supported regions see Geographic Availability in [Azure Site Recovery Pricing <!-- deleted by customization Details](/documentation/articles/site-recovery) --><!-- keep by customization: begin --> Details](/home/features/site-recovery/#price) <!-- keep by customization: end -->
+To check supported regions see Geographic Availability in [Azure Site Recovery Pricing Details](/documentation/articles/site-recovery)

 6. Click **Create vault**.